mzattera/v4j/docs/005/index.md

 ## Abstract

-I show how the structure of Voynich words can be easily described by assuming each term is composed by "slots" that can be filled accordingly to simple rules, which are described below.
+I show how the structure of Voynich words can be easily described by assuming each word type is composed by "slots" that can be filled accordingly to simple rules, which are described below.

 This in turn sheds some lights on the definition of what might constitute a Voynich character (the Voynich alphabet).